Ken Judge: East Fremantle Football Club

 Judge played 120 games for East Fremantle in the Western Australian Football League and was an important member of Old Easts' team in the 1979 grand final win over archrival South Fremantle, one of the most famous grand finals in Western Australian footy folklore.

 Hawthorn Football Club

 Recruited by Hawthorn, Judge played 72 games from 1983 until 1986, and made an immediate impact playing in a premiership in his first season and winning the Hawks' Best First Year Player award.
 Judge also played in the Grand Finals of 1984 and 1985 but struggled for selection in 1986.

 Brisbane Bears

 He moved to the Brisbane Bears, where he played another 17 games without making much impact in 1987 and 1988.

 Coaching career

-East Fremantle Football Club
+East Fremantle

 Judge retired from playing at the end of 1988 and returned to Western Australia to take up various coaching roles.
 As a coach, he enjoyed premiership success with his former club, East Fremantle, in 1992 and 1994.